nopnop2002/esp-idf-parallel-tft/README.md

 ```

 # ESP32-S2 Limitation
-- tjpgd library does not exist in ESP32-S2 ROM.
+- tjpgd library does not exist in ESP32-S2 ROM because the ROM is small.
-- JPEG and PNG function is not supported because the ROM is small.
+- JPEG and PNG function is not supported because the SRAM is small.

 # Configuration
 You have to set this config value with menuconfig.